 Establish French lavenders only need to be watered once every 2 weeks during the growing season if there has been no rainfall.

-If there has been significant rainfall since you last watered the lavender then delay watering for another few days and test to see if the surrounding soil is dry first.
+Suppose there has been significant rainfall since you last watered the lavender then delay watering for another few days and test to see if the surrounding soil is dry first.
 If you detect any moisture then refrain from watering for another week or so.

 French lavender varieties do not appreciate frequent watering as this will keep the soil moist and the roots will develop root rot.
-Signs of an over watered lavender are brown foliage and a drooping appearance.
+Signs of an overwatered lavender are brown foliage and a drooping appearance.

 For best results…

 - Newly planted French lavender will require more attention.
 Lavenders are drought resistant but they are somewhat vulnerable to the effects of heat when they are recently planted or transplanted as their roots will not have had the chance to establish properly in the surrounding soil.
-Water newly planted French lavender straight after planting and continue to water every 3 to 4 days in the first month and then once per week till three month after planting.
+Water newly planted French lavender straight after planting and continue to water every 3 to 4 days in the first month and then once per week till three months after planting.
 After three months, scale back watering to once every two weeks.
-This will help mitigate transplant shock and help the lavender to establish in its new surroundings.
+This will help mitigate transplant shock and help the lavender to establish itself in its new surroundings.

 - Do not water French lavender during winter.
 Winter is the time when lavender is more vulnerable to root rot and watering will only compound the problem.
 French lavender will attain enough moisture from the environment if left outdoors over winter.
 If you have brought your potted lavender indoors for protection from frost then water it once every 4-6 weeks.
 (For more information read my article, caring for lavenders in winter).